 What Will You Study

 Studying a combined degree in Economics and Geography at Lancaster gives you the opportunity to benefit from expert teaching in both subjects.
-You’ll be taught jointly by staff in the Lancaster University Management School, which is consistently among the UK’s top five and our Geography Department, which is part of the award-winning Lancaster Environment Centre.
+You’ll be taught jointly by staff in the Lancaster University Management School, which is consistently among the UK’s top ten and our Geography Department, which is part of the award-winning Lancaster Environment Centre.

 In Economics you’ll learn about the production and distribution of wealth and the consumption of goods and services.
 You’ll also cover many contemporary world issues.
 In Geography you’ll study the impact of these issues in terms of geopolitics, sustainable development, environmental conservation and globalisation.